Quincy Senior High School: History

 In the 1980s, the district experienced several finance problems and an enrollment decline.
 As a result, the entire district was reorganized.
 Senior High I closed in 1982.
 Tenth grade was moved to Senior High II and ninth grade was moved back to Quincy Junior High.
 Senior High I was converted into Baldwin Intermediate School for grades 4–6.

 In the 2016–2017 school year, 9th grade was moved from the Quincy Junior High School building to the current Quincy Senior High School building.
 For the first time since the 1950s, grades 9-12 were housed in a single building, reflecting the traditional American secondary school model.
 The Quincy Junior High School building began serving grades 6–8.
 Five new elementary schools were to be built, including one on the site of Baldwin Intermediate School, to house grades K-5.
 However, some parts of the old Baldwin School, including Blue Devil Gymnasium, remain.

 In 2021, due in part to the COVID-19 pandemic and remote learning, the QHS graduation rate dipped to 77%, 9 points lower than the state average of 86 percent.
 The graduation rate was significantly lower for students of color — 57% for Latino students, 56% for Black students and approaching 50% for Black males.
 The discrepancy was described as a community issue affecting the whole district.
 Administration has taken steps to intervene at the family level by creating roles and services to help students be more successful.

-Sports programs
+Athletics

 Quincy Senior High School participates in the Illinois High School Association and is a member of the Western Big 6 Conference.